INDIAN TECHNICAL AND ECONOMIC COOPERATION (ITEC) PROGRAMME / TECHNICAL COOPERATION SCHEME COLOMBO PLAN (TCS CP)

 ITEC/TCS CP has created a large network of alumni across the continents who have become ITEC torch-bearers in their respective countries and in the process, developed a powerful cultural bridge between India and the country concerned.
 ITEC alumni have carved a niche for themselves, with many of them becoming ministers, senior diplomats, academics, government officials and leading entrepreneurs.
 As a result of different activities under ITEC, there is now a visible and growing awareness among other countries about the competence of India as a provider of technical know-how and expertise.
 Over the years, these programmes have generated immense goodwill for the country.

-In the Training years 2012-13, 2013-14 and till date in 2014-15, more than 650 Bhutanese from all walks of life have availed of technical training under the two schemes of ITEC and TCS Colombo Plan.
+In the Training years 2012-13, 2013-14, 2014-15, 2015-16 and 2016-17, more than 1200 Bhutanese from all walks of life have availed of technical training under the two schemes of ITEC and TCS Colombo Plan.
 These training courses have not only been availed of by officers and officials of the RGoB departments like Bhutan Telecom, BPCL, RICB, RAA and the various Ministries, scores of Bhutanese working in the private sector have also participated in the ITEC and TCS CP training programmes to enhance their HR skills leading to career development for them.